Pigeon2333/Lakkit/README.md

 </p>

 ### Introduce
-Xakkit is a server software for Minecraft: Bedrock Edition and Minecraft: Java Edition.
+Lakkit is a server software for Minecraft: Bedrock Edition and Minecraft: Java Edition.
 Open source Minecraft Server written in dream

 ### Feature
  - [x] No Bug